15 Most Affordable States for Assisted Living in 2026 [Cost Guide]

 - Missouri Care Options (MCO) delivers in-home and community services to prevent nursing home placement

-- Supplemental Nursing Care (SNC) program provides up to $292.50 monthly for assisted living residents
+- Supplemental Nursing Care (SNC) provides up to $292.50 monthly for assisted living residents

-- Aged and Disabled Waiver (ADW) includes chore services, adult day care, respite care, and homemaker services
+- Aged and Disabled Waiver (ADW) covers chore services, adult day care, respite care, and homemaker services

 Missouri cost of living

-Missouri ranks as the sixth most affordable retirement state according to Retirement Living.
-The state placed seventh in overall living costs and offers:
+Missouri ranks sixth among the most affordable retirement states.
+The state offers:

 - Median rent of $835